jtangney/gke-federated-learning/README.md

 federated computations such as [federated learning](https://en.wikipedia.org/wiki/Federated_learning).

-Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate as a processing node ("silo") in federated computation.
-The federated computation may involve running untrusted third party code or models, so the cluster is configured according to security best practices, and the workers performing federated computation are isolated.
+Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate as a processing node ("silo") in a federated computation.
+The federated computation may involve running untrusted third party code or models, so the cluster is configured according to security best practices, and the apps performing federated computation are hosted on dedicated nodes with additional controls.
 The blueprint uses [Anthos](https://cloud.google.com/anthos) features to automate and optimise the configuration and security of the cluster.

+The initial version of the blueprint creates infrastructure in Google Cloud.
+It can be extended to Anthos clusters running on premises or on other public clouds

 ## Requirements / Caveats
+To deploy this blueprint you need:
-- A Google Cloud project, with billing enabled and with sufficient quota is required.
+- A Google Cloud project with billing enabled
-- You need Owner permissions on the project
+- Owner permissions on the project (TODO: tighten this up)
-- The initial version of the blueprint creates infrastructure in Google Cloud.
-It can be extended to Anthos clusters running on premises or on other public clouds
-- You can deploy the blueprint using Cloud Shell.
-If you want to execute locally you'll need Terraform, bash, gcloud and kubectl
+- It is expected that you deploy the blueprint using Cloud Shell.
+If you want to execute locally you'll need Terraform, gcloud and kubectl
-- You use Anthos Config Management to configure your cluster.
-It is recommended to create a new git repository (e.g. on Github) to host cluster configs.
 - You create the infastructure using Terraform.
 The blueprint uses a local [backend](https://www.terraform.io/docs/language/settings/backends/configuration.html).
 It is recommended to configure a remote backend for anything other than experimentation
+- You use Anthos Config Management to configure your cluster.
+It is recommended to create a new git repository (e.g. on Github) to host cluster configs.

 ## Understanding the repository structure
 This repository has the following folders.